+Figure 2: Groups eligible for support based on the Resolution N286 of the Government of Georgia of May 4, 2020

 The project will support all eligible groups and benefits except top up benefits for persons with severe disability.
 In addition to the temporary benefits introduced in Resolution #286 as per figure 2, the project will also support the expansion of the regular TSA program for extreme poor households (with score 0-65,000).

+Compensation packages envisaged as a result of recent amendments (Resolution N720, dated December 2, 2020 and Resolution N829, dated December 31, 2020):